The time is upon us once more, a new year is here with a feeling of new beginnings for many.

-What you can do: A framework to develop sustainable habits, behaviours and change
+What you can do: A framework to develop sustainable habits and behaviours

 - Grab a piece of paper or open a word document, divide the page into three columns.
 Now label one – What went well?
 The second: What did I enjoy?
 And the last as: What can I work on?

 - Once you’ve completed this, make sure (and this is the really important bit) to read all of your responses in depth to really appreciate everything you’ve noted.